Multi-Agents Chatbot

-GPT-trainer is the first and most powerful LLM-native conversational AI platform that implements a multi-agent architecture.
-Multiple AI Agents work together in a coordinated orchestration to enable you to create solutions with unprecedented versatility, speed, and automation.
+GPT-trainer is the first and most powerful no-code AI Chat framework that implements a multi-agent architecture.
+Multiple AI Agents work together in a coordinated orchestration to enable advanced workflow automations.

 We present this guide to help you understand how our Agents work together, as well as share with you some best practices surrounding multi-agent chatbot design.